flutter/website/widgets-intro.md

 ## Introduction

-Flutter widgets are built using a modern reactive framework, which takes inspiration from [React](http://facebook.github.io/react/).
+Flutter widgets are built using a modern react-style framework, which takes inspiration from [React](http://facebook.github.io/react/).
 The central idea is that you build your UI out of widgets.
 Widgets describe what their view should look like given their current configuration and state.
 When a widget's